JuliaML/MLDataUtils.jl/docs/introduction/motivation.rst

 found) yourself in the position of working with such data sooner or later.

-Let's say you are interested in working with the Iris data set in order to test some clustering or classification algorithm that you are working on.
+Let's say you are interested in working with the :ref:`Iris data set <iris>` in order to test some clustering or classification algorithm that you are working on.
 This package provides a convenience function :func:`load_iris` for loading the data set in array form.
 Calling this function will give us two variables, the feature-matrix ``X`` and the target-vector of labels ``Y``.

 .. code-block:: jlcon